Occala/netcode.notes/SlotSceneSync/README.md

 The whole concept is runtime editing, more advanced than what would normally be the limit in VRC; the extent of which, is usually editing of baked objects that already exist in the hierarchy.

-Synced entities in this case do exist in advance (at least the data holder does), but the componentalization of prefabs means they can be composed into new things.
+Synced entities in this case do exist in advance (at least the data holder does), but the componentalization(?) of prefabs means they can be composed into new things.

 Components have a few generic interface points, they can be queried for their properties.
 A "Cube" prefab might hold (in unity terms) a mesh filter, a mesh renderer and a box collider